 How can I lower my cholesterol without using medications?

-Nicholas Sparacino, D.O., is a resident at Banner Good Samaritan Medical Center in Phoenix.
+Nicholas Sparacino, D.O., is a fellow at Banner Good Samaritan Medical Center in Phoenix.

 Question: Lab report yesterday shows my LDL cholesterol at 241.
 Last year it was 106, I eat lots of veggies and fruit and fiber.
 I am on no sugar, no white flour and no preservatives diet.
 Can that affect the LDL number?
 I don't want to take Lipitor.
 Is there any thing natural I can take?